Using Workspace

 * **Linked data exploration:** Responses include embedded links to investigations, documentation, and NQL queries.

-If you make a mistake when prompting Workspace or feel the answer to your prompt does not match your needs or expectations, you can stop the generation of the current answer instead of waiting for it to finish.
+If you make a mistake when prompting Workspace, or the answer does not match your needs, stop the current answer instead of waiting for it to finish.

-To do this, click the **Stop** button on the right-hand side of the text input box while an answer is being generated.
+Click **Stop** on the right-hand side of the text input box while an answer is being generated.

 Workspace allows you to attach images when you send a message.
-This makes it easier to provide Assist with additional context, helping it deliver more relevant insights without manual typing.
+This helps you provide Nexthink Assist with additional context without manual typing.

 To upload an image: